aymoqine/my-first-dart-code/README.md

 1. Ensure you have Dart SDK installed
 2. Clone this repository
 3. Navigate to the project directory
-4. Run the following command:
+4. Run the following command :
+   dart run main.dart

+## Future Improvements

+- Add user input functionality
+- Implement more complex Dart features
+- Create a simple UI using Flutter

+## Acknowledgments

+- Dart documentation
+- [Any tutorials or resources you used]